mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 - `appsctl provision app /PATH/TO/YOUR/APP/BUNDLE.zip`

 The provision command output will show the `/apps` installation to use in Mattermost.

+### Optional: Provision the hello-lambda app

+A test command is also available if you would like to test provisioning the hello-lambda test app.
+This will add a manifest to the S3 bucket and add a corresponding lambda function to AWS.

+Build hello-lambda bundle

+- `cd ./examples/go/hello-lambda && make dist; cd -`
+- `go run ./cmd/appsctl aws test provision ./examples/go/hello-lambda/dist/bundle.zip`

 ### Provisioned app details